Greenlee History, Family Crest & Coats of Arms

 Spelling variations of this family name include: Greenlees, Greenleaf, Greenleas, Greenles and others.

-Another 37 words(3 lines of text) are included under the topic Early Greenlee Notables in all our PDF Extended History products.
+More information is included under the topic Early Greenlee Notables in all our PDF Extended History products and printed products wherever possible.

 Some of the first settlers of this family name were:

-Greenlee Settlers in the United States in the 19th Century
+Greenlee Settlers in United States in the 19th Century

 - George Greenlee, who arrived in Washington County, Pennsylvania in 1844